Connecticut Corn Pudding

 Whip the eggs with a whisk in a medium-size bowl until frothy, about 45 seconds.
 Add the remaining 1 cup whole milk and whip until thoroughly blended.
 Fold the cooled corn mixture into the egg mixture.

-Coat a casserole (9 x 9 x 2 inches) with cooking spray, pour in the corn mixture, and bake until the pudding is set, about 35 to 45 minutes.
+Coat a casserole (9 x 9 x 2 inches) with cooking spray, pour in the corn mixture, and bake until the pudding is set, about 35-45 minutes.
 Cut into wedges or spoon onto plates, and serve warm.